braydenanderson2014/C-Arduino-Libraries/lib/Hashtable/README.md

 * Added elements() function to return the number of elements currently on the table.
 * Adjusted size() function to return current capacity
 * Adjusted clear() function to properly clear the table [Tested-Using-Properties-Library]
+### Version 1.0.7:
+* New Overloaded Constructor to allow you to set the initial capacity and load factor
+* Added new loadFactor() function to return the current calculated load factor
+* Added new checkLoadFactorAndRehash() which checks the load factor and rehashes the table if needed
+* Added new bucketCount() function to return the number of buckets in the table
+* Added new bucketSize() function to return the size of a bucket
+* All new functions are untested, please report any bugs you find!
+* These functions are desinged to open up the library to allow you to use it in more ways, such as using it as a hashset

 ## Example